d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 to demonstrate one possible implementation of this functionality.
 The function takes a batch size, a design matrix, and a vector of labels, yielding minibatches of size `batch_size`.
-Each minibatch consists of an tuple of features and labels.
+Each minibatch consists of a tuple of features and labels.

 ```{.python .input  n=5}
 def data_iter(batch_size, features, labels):